Difference Between Accountant and Actuary

 Who is an Accountant?

-- A person can specialize in chartered accountancy, cost accountancy, and become tax accountants, payroll clerks, general ledger accountants or inventory accountants.
-Certified Public Accountant is the most prestigious certification an accountant may choose to pursue.
-Before a person can audit the books of a company a CPA license is mandatory.
+- A person can specialize in chartered accountancy, cost accountancyCost AccountancyCost accounting is a defined stream of managerial accounting used for ascertaining the overall cost of production.
+It measures, records and analyzes both fixed and variable costs for this purpose., and become tax accountants, payroll clerks, general ledger accountants, or inventory accountants.
+Certified Public Accountant is the most prestigious certification an accountantAccountantAn accountant is a finance professional responsible for recording business transactions on behalf of a firm, reporting the firm’s performance and issuing financial statements.
+Thus, an accountant plays an important role whether it is a small domestic entity or a large multinational company. may choose to pursue.
+Before a person can audit the books of a company, a CPA license is mandatory.

 Who is an Actuary?

 - Let’s now understand the role of an actuary, a person who is a business professional, managing and assessing the risks of a financial venture like of risky investments and insurance policies is known as an actuary.

 - They are experts in assessing the financial riskFinancial RiskFinancial risk refers to the risk of losing funds and assets with the possibility of not being able to pay off the debt taken from creditors, banks and financial institutions.
 A firm may face this due to incompetent business decisions and practices, eventually leading to bankruptcy. of a situation using financial theory, probability, and computer science.
 To determine the relative risk of various decisions, private and public institutions rely heavily on actuarial science before actuaries are allowed to practice they are tested and trained extensively.